PATRIC3/p3_docs/docroot/cli_tutorial/command_list/common_options.rst

  Common Options to Command Line Programs
 =========================================

-The PATRIC scripts accept a large number of options to control their action.
+The BV-BRC scripts accept a large number of options to control their action.
 There are a number of options that are common to many scripts.
 We describe these options here.

 .. _cli-input-options: